zrajna/indexed_gzip/README.md

 lot of work before I would be happy for it to be used in anger.

-With these warning out of the way, you can use `indexed_gzip` right now, by following these instructions:
+With these warning out of the way, you can use `indexed_gzip` in a Python 3 environment right now, by following these instructions:

 1. Compile the python extension: